Rationality, Science, Pseudoscience & Policy

 Conventional Science

 Conventional science is generally rational, but there are important flaws in the rationality.
 Conventional science relies heavily on peer review.
-Peer review may be the best available method of assessment, but it certainly isn’t foolproof.
+Peer review is probably the best available method of assessment, but it certainly isn’t foolproof.

 For one thing, there are several possible motivations for people to falsify the results of their experiments, and peer review gives no guarantee of catching them out in this.
 It may be claimed that such dishonesty will be uncovered in the longer term, but this isn’t necessarily true, or the longer term may be too long.
 One possible reason for a failure to expose false results might be that they’re in an obscure area of science in which nobody takes a great deal of interest.
 One might argue that this really doesn’t matter much, and that’s fair enough.
 More seriously, the failure might be because it’s considered unethical to repeat an experiment in which the control group are given less than the best available medical treatment.
 There might also be controversy over the political implications of the work, resulting in some fudged compromise among the academics involved in the peer review process, leaving the question of whether the results were actually falsified or not difficult or impossible to determine.